NVIDIA/cuCollections/README.md

 This will take care of downloading `cuCollections` from GitHub and making the headers available in a location that can be found by CMake.
 Linking against the `cuco` target will provide everything needed for `cuco` to be used by the `my_library` target.

-[1] `cuCollections` is header-only and therefore there is no binary component to "link" against.
+<a name="link-footnote">1</a>: `cuCollections` is header-only and therefore there is no binary component to "link" against.
 The linking terminology comes from CMake's `target_link_libraries` which is still used even for header-only library targets.

 ## Requirements
 - `nvcc 10.2+`